jonasseglare/geex/README.md

  * Contiguous structured arrays.
  * String concatenation.
  * Calling super of class that we extend.
- * Better management of homogenization of slightly different values between branches in conditional forms.
+ * Better management of homogenization of slightly different values between branches in conditional forms: Maybe, if there is no change in the value, we reset the type???

 ## Contributions